skat/rsu-b2b-sample-client-java/README.md

 ```

 For all three services the **VAT number** of the legal entity, e.g. submitting the VAT returns,
-must provided in service request in the field `VirksomhedSENummerIdentifikator`.
+must by provided in service request in the field `VirksomhedSENummerIdentifikator`.

 Example: